Happy Holidays

 Circle

 The area of a circle is the radius squared (i.e., the radius multiplied by itself) multiplied by pi (~3.14).
-The radius is equal to one-half the diameter of the circle.
+And the radius is equal to one-half the diameter of the circle.

 Triangle